 When you are admitted to a hospital, you have the right to get all of your covered hospital services that are necessary to diagnose and treat your illness or injury.
-For more information about our coverage for your hospital care, including any limitations on this coverage, see Chapter 4 of this booklet: Medical Benefits Chart (what is covered and what you pay).

 During your covered hospital stay, your doctor and the hospital staff will be working with you to prepare for the day when you will leave the hospital.
-They will also help arrange for care you may need after you leave.
+They will help arrange for care you may need after you leave.

-- The day you leave the hospital is called your "discharge date." - When your discharge date has been decided, your doctor or the hospital staff will let you know. - If you think you are being asked to leave the hospital too soon, you can ask for a longer hospital stay and your request will be considered.
-This section tells you how to ask.
+- The day you leave the hospital is called your "discharge date." - When your discharge date is decided, your doctor or the hospital staff will tell you. - If you think you are being asked to leave the hospital too soon, you can ask for a longer hospital stay and your request will be considered.